EVER WONDER WHY WE DO WHAT WE DO?

 HERE’S HOW YOU FIND OUT!

 The Kern County Sheriff’s Office, as part of our ongoing effort to build partnerships with our community and improve community policing efforts, will be offering a Community Academy to residents of Kern County.
 The goal of the Community Academy is to build a stronger relationship between the citizens of Kern County and the Kern County Sheriff’s Office.
+This is an informational academy only and will not provide certification to work in a detention or patrol setting.

-The class will be taught by Sheriff’s personnel including deputies, detectives, sergeants and command staff.
+The class will be taught by Sheriff’s Office personnel including deputies, detectives, sergeants and command staff.
 Participants will have an opportunity to ride along with a deputy sheriff on patrol and experience police work from an entirely new perspective.